 J&J's COVID-19 shot gets CDC panel backing; vaccine near shipping

-REUTERS: A US Centers for Disease Control and Prevention advisory panel voted on Sunday (Feb 28) to recommend Johnson & Johnson's COVID-19 shot for widespread use, a final clearance for the vaccine after it was authorized by US regulators on Saturday.
+REUTERS: A US Centers for Disease Control and Prevention advisory panel voted unanimously on Sunday (Feb 28) to recommend Johnson & Johnson's COVID-19 shot for widespread use, a final clearance for the vaccine a day after it was authorised by US regulators.

+The Advisory Committee on Immunization Practices (ACIP) voted 12-0 to recommend the vaccine from J&J as appropriate for Americans 18 and older.
+There was one abstention due to prior conflicts of interest.

 State and local public health authorities will use Food and Drug Administration and CDC guidance as they administer the first 4 million doses.
-The federal government, through distribution partner McKesson Corp, plans to ship the first shots Sunday night or Monday morning
+The federal government, through distribution partner McKesson Corp, plans to ship the first shots on Sunday night or Monday morning.

 READ: US authorises Johnson & Johnson's single-shot COVID-19 vaccine